-Security and control
+Security and Control

-System and data access
+System and Data Access

-FlashGrid Cluster is deployed on Azure VMs in the customer's Azure account and managed by the customer.
-The deployment model is similar to running your own Azure VMs and installing FlashGrid software on them.
+FlashGrid Cluster is deployed on GCE VMs in the customer's Google Cloud account and managed by the customer.
+The deployment model is similar to running your own GCE VMs and installing FlashGrid software on them.
 FlashGrid staff has no access to the systems or data.

-System control
+System Control

-Customer assigned administrators have full (root) access to the Azure VMs and to the operating system.
+Customer's assigned administrators have full (root) access to the GCE VMs and to the operating system.
 Additional 3rd party monitoring or security software can be installed on the cluster nodes for compliance with corporate or regulatory standards.

-OS hardening
+OS Hardening

 OS hardening can be applied to the database nodes (as well as to quorum/storage nodes) for security compliance.
-Customers can choose to use their own hardening scripts or use FlashGrid's scripts that are available for CIS Server Level 1 aligned hardening.
+Customers can choose to use their own hardening scripts or use FlashGrid provided scripts that are available for CIS Server Level 1 aligned hardening.